goforbg/breaktime-website-6ce08/content/pages/index.md

     background_color: secondary
   - type: cta_section
     title: Stop Doom Scrolling!
-    content: >
+    content: |
-      Download Breaktime now and take the breaks you deserve — it doesn't get easier than this!
+      Download Breaktime now and take the breaks you deserve.

+      It doesn't get easier than this!
     actions:
       - label: Get it Free on Google Play
         url: /pricing